Tigers vs. White Sox Player Props Betting Odds

 McKinstry Stats

-- McKinstry has 38 hits with seven doubles, four home runs, 24 walks and 10 RBI.
-He's also stolen 10 bases.
+- Zach McKinstry has put up 38 hits with seven doubles, four home runs and 24 walks.
+He has driven in 10 runs with 10 stolen bases.

 McKinstry Recent Games